robert-pat/force-system-solver/README.md

 ## Solver Expectations & Solving Strategy:
 The solver in this project mainly works by using the Method of Joints to create a series of linear equations from the free-body diagrams of each joint in the truss.
 These equations are then converted into a matrix equation and solved.
+I plan to add more detail here and in the code about usage and how everything works in the future.

 ## Creating a TOML file to solve a program
 See ```template.toml``` for how to create a valid TOML file.
-I've tried to add useful error messages where possible so its not too difficult to fix issues should they pop up.
+I've tried to add useful error messages where possible, so it's not too difficult to fix issues should they pop up.
 You can also look at one of the problems in ```sample-problems```.

+#### License
+All rights reserved.
+Please do not use for training LLMs or generative AIs